 - To the bowl add paprika, herbs de provence, salt, parsley, and shredded butternut squash.
 Mix.

-- Lightly oil a large round cast iron pan and pour the mixture into the pan.
+Once preheated and hot lightly oil cast iron pan and pour the mixture into the pan.

 - Bake for 30-45 minutes, turning halfway, until cooked through and lightly browned.